Ecological footprint

 Exam questions.

 2. Refer to the map.
-Explain the difference between an ecological creditor and an ecological debtor.
+Explain the difference between an ecological creditor and an ecological debtor country.
 (4)